 The contraceptive effect provided by the IUS differs from that of oral contraceptives.
 The female hormonal cycle and the ovulation process remain virtually unchanged.
 The mode of action is based to a large extent on the local effects of the hormone.
 The IUS causes the viscosity of the cervical mucous to increase, and the cervix thus becomes impenetrable to sperms, which are then unable to reach the uterus.

 When women conclude their family planning, it doesn't mean that their contraception ends as well – after all, women can become pregnant until the menopause.
-Bayer is now offering a non-incisional procedure for permanent contraception to ensure that women don't have to constantly think about contraceptive methods.
+Bayer offers a non-incisional procedure for permanent contraception to ensure that women don't have to constantly think about contraceptive methods.

 The gynecologist carries out the sterilization procedure either at the hospital or in his or her own office – and most women can go home after the procedure.
 In this method, the doctor inserts flexible microcoils into both fallopian tubes via a hysteroscope after application of local anesthesia.
 Over the next three months, tissue forms around the microcoil and creates a natural barrier within fallopian tubes and prevents sperm from reaching the eggs.
 To find out if this method is suitable for a woman, she should consult her healthcare professional.